alpyen/magic-mouse/README.md

 - Optimize (Un-)Hovering of the Switch Hotspots (do not send messages every frame)
 	- Add disabling to mod settings menu if it draws too much performance on low-end systems?
 - Test if menu hook is drawing performance from non-magic-mouse levels.
+- Add levels with NPCs
+- Add levels with switches